rust-lang/const-eval/promotion.md

 initialized at run-time.
 Although this is not (to my knowledge) guaranteed by the language, we do not wish to violate the user's expectations here.

-However, constant-folding still applies: the optimizer may compute `x` at compile-time and even inline it everywhere if it can show that this does not observably alter program behavior.
+Note that constant-folding still applies: the optimizer may compute `x` at compile-time and even inline it everywhere if it can show that this does not observably alter program behavior.
 Promotion is very different from constant-folding as promotion can introduce observable differences in behavior (if const-evaluation fails) and as it is *guaranteed* to happen in some cases (and thus exploited by the borrow checker).
+This is reflected in the fact that promotion affects lifetimes, but constant folding does not.

 ### Single assignment